johnyob/Quantum-Computer-Simulator/README.md

 # Quantum-Computer-Simulator
-A Quantum Computer Simulator written in Java
+A Quantum Computer Simulator written in Python